WHOIGit/django-aws-starterkit/django-app/README.rst

 Starterkit AWS
 ==============

-Base Django project to deploy with AWS
+Base Django project to deploy with AWS.
+This is a modified version of the Django Cookie Cutter app template so that the production version is configured to be deployed as a container in AWS ECS.

 .. image:: https://img.shields.io/badge/built%20with-Cookiecutter%20Django-ff69b4.svg?logo=cookiecutter
      :target: https://github.com/pydanny/cookiecutter-django/